 Israel has taken precautions about civilians, despite being under ceaseless rocket and terror infiltration attack from Hamas for years.

 Obama understands the need to fight terror.
 He has conducted a drone war against suspected terrorists throughout his term.
 The Long War Journal estimates that U.S. drones have killed 2,555 leaders and activists in terrorist groups as well as 153 civilians in Pakistan alone.
 The Bureau of Investigative Journalism estimates that drones have killed between 2,528 and 3,648 individuals, including as many as 948 civilians.

 The U.S. has not experienced a large-scale terror attack since 2001.
 Obama has dispatched drones not in retaliation for attacks but on suspicion that the targets were terrorists plotting future attacks.
 "Turns out I'm really good at killing people," Obama boasted to a journalist.
 "Didn't know that was gonna be a strong suit of mine."

 In May of 2013, the president defended his actions at the National Defense University: "Let us remember that the terrorists we are after target civilians, and the death toll from their acts of terrorism against Muslims dwarfs any estimate of civilian casualties from drone strikes."

 Benjamin Netanyahu might quote those words back to him, when he next phones.

-To find out more about Mona Charen and read features by other Creators Syndicate columnists and cartoonists, visit the Creators Syndicate web page at www.creators.com.
+Mona Charen is a Senior Fellow at the Ethics and Public Policy Institute.
+To read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate Web page at www.creators.com.

 COPYRIGHT 2014 CREATORS.COM